michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0009.md

 - v: bind by an obligation; cause to be indebted
 - v: provide a service or favor for someone
 ### Family
-oblige: disoblige, obligatory, obliged, obliger, obliges, obliging+;disoblige: disobliged, disobliges, disobliging;disobliging: disobligingly;obligatory: nonobligatory;obliged: obligedly;obliger: obligers;obliging: obligingly, obligingness, unobliging;unobliging: unobligingly
+- oblige: disoblige, obligatory, obliged, obliger, obliges, obliging+
+- disoblige: disobliged, disobliges, disobliging
+- disobliging: disobligingly
+- obligatory: nonobligatory
+- obliged: obligedly
+- obliger: obligers
+- obliging: obligingly, obligingness, unobliging
+- unobliging: unobligingly
 ### Examples
 - Airlines are not obliged to compensate travelers with lodging or meals for delays because of extreme weather.
 - Several curious children stopped by to see the instrument up close, and Vaughn was happy to oblige.